Shining Force: Development and release

+The game was released for Wii via Virtual Console in Japan on July 10, 2007, in North America on July 23, 2007, and in Europe on August 3, 2007.

 Reception

 In Japan, it topped the Famitsu sales chart in April 1992.
 Power Unlimited gave the game a score of 89% "Shining Force is a fantastic RPG in itself, with a great story, good graphics and a sublime battle mode, but the special thing is that the game is much more accessible than most RPGs."

 The game was well received.
 Mega placed the game at #33 in their Top Mega Drive Games of All Time.